-With new fast phones these days, we have intelligent apps.
+With fast phones these days, we have intelligent apps.
 You might have heard of an app called Snapseed.
-The official photo editing app from Google offers many good tools.
+The official photo editing app from Google offers many tools.

 Snapseed is a photo editor for mobile phones.
 The app was initially developed by Nik Software and is owned by Google.
-The app has been in many articles such as the best app of the year and best of the year for iPad.
+The app has been in many articles, such as the best app of the year.
 The app has over 100 million downloads on Google Play.

 From Lightroom to Classic and then Lightroom Mobile, the collection has been growing ever since.
 The mobile app offers many great tools to start editing on the go.

 The app is available for mobiles, and it offers both free and premium tools.
 The app has over 100 million downloads as of writing this post.

 Both have a completely different interface.
 The tools in Snapseed are in the tools section, and the styles tab contains some on-the-go styles.
 The top option is for undoing and redoing, while you can see tutorials and change settings in the far-right ellipsis.

 Adobe Lightroom, on the contrary, comes with a dark theme with all the tools at the bottom.
 At the top, you get the image info, ratings, help, share, delete, and other options.
 Holding on to the photo shows the original picture in both.